jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier.md

     }
 ```

-Note that I will be using nginx instead in production environment.
 I used nodejs vite just for local development environment.
+I will be using nginx in production environment.

 ```sh
 # install dependencies specified in package.json